The Lilly Network of Church-Related Colleges and Universities funds several special projects for Network institutions and awards two prizes.

-After the first year of membership in the National Network, all LFP colleges and universities are encouraged to apply for programs supported by the National Network.
+All LFP colleges and universities are encouraged to apply for programs supported by the National Network.
+Applications that involve faculty in STEM, professional fields, or the social sciences are especially encouraged.
 Applications are screened and grants awarded by the National Network Board.

 Mentoring Programs encourage junior faculty to acculturate themselves to the ethos and traditions of a particular Christian institution through the mentoring of senior faculty and academic leaders.